Skip to content

 • Lets see what is inside here.
 Lets utilize the ls command here.
 What do you see?

 The block was purely warmup but we established two things.
 We can check where we are and how to go to another directory.
 We left the previous exercise block being located in /gpfs/space/projects/hpc-course/.
-How could we change directory back to our home directory /gpfs/space/home/etais/hpc_<your-username> ?
+How could we change directory back to our home directory /gpfs/helios/home/etais/hpc_<your-username> ?

 Creating a directory